• Skip to primary navigation

 It's referred to as white 'death'.
 Unfortunately, sugar is almost in every processed and packed cooked food you can get out there!

-Sugar can be considered addictive, the more you eat food that has sugar the more you want to eat again.
-Food industry has known how to play this trick on people by adding sugar in food.
+Sugar can be considered addictive; the more you eat food that has sugar the more you want to eat again.
+The food industry has known how to play this trick on people by adding sugar to food.
 The more you consume that kind of food, the more you buy, and the more money they make.

-High sugar intake reduces immune systems cell activities due to lack of vitamin C.
+High sugar intake reduces immune system cell activities due to the lack of vitamin C.

-Since cancer cells can easily synthesize carbohydrates for themselves by using glucose and fructose as their food, therefore sugar promotes cancer and weakens the immune system.
+Additionally, cancer cells can easily synthesize carbohydrates for themselves by using glucose and fructose.
+Therefore, sugar promotes cancer and weakens the immune system.

-High glucose promotes pro-inflammation cytokines (cytokines are small proteins produced by cells to facilitate cells communication).
+High glucose promotes pro-inflammation cytokines (cytokines are small proteins produced by cells to facilitate communication among cells).

 Animal products

-Meat, processed or non processed are associated with high CPR (high-sensitivity C-reactive protein).
+Meat, processed or non-processed, is associated with high CPR (high-sensitivity C-reactive protein).

 High consumption of red meat and high proteins are suggested to increase the risk of inflammation in polyarthritis.

-A study performed on mice showed that methionine, in red meat, pork and lamb can cause heart dysfunction by increasing oxidative stress and cause inflammation.
+A study performed on mice showed that methionine in red meat, pork, and lamb can cause heart dysfunction by increasing oxidative stress and inflammation.

 AGEs